 The Emerging New IT Landscape

 The growth of interconnect services, cloud providers, IoT, edge services and SaaS offerings have already begun to alter the IT landscape.
-Data centers will need to adapt to this new paradigm.
+Data centers need to adapt to this new paradigm.
 Amidst this turmoil of change, the goals remain unchanged: deliver reliable, uninterrupted services to customers and serve the needs of the enterprise.

-Service-Driven Infrastructure Strategies
+Service-Driven IT Infrastructure Strategies

 In creating digital infrastructure delivery strategies, business value increasingly outweighs moving to the cloud.
 When building an IT strategy, the application portfolio should take precedence over the physical infrastructure.
 A traditional IT architecture should give way to a strategy that is service-driven.
 The focus should be on compliance, data protection, security, latency, resiliency, reputation, service continuity, location, availability, and performance.
 So it falls on CIOs and their teams to replace older workloads with an as-a-service offering to meet specific business needs.

 Part of any solution that addresses the ever-changing landscape of IT should include a distributed digital infrastructure.
 Benefits must be weighed for each application workload and data that serves it.
 One should strive for reduced latency, improved customer experience, stronger service continuity, and greater compliance.

 Technologies that Efficiently Manage the Hybrid IT Model